 - Overall, we rate Forbes Right-Center biased based on story selection that tends to favor the right and the political affiliation of its ownership.
-We also rate them Mixed for factual reporting due to misleading or false stories related to climate science.
+We also rate them Mostly Factual in reporting, rather than High due to some misleading or false stories related to climate science.

 World Press Freedom Rank: USA 48/180

 Launched in 1917, Forbes is a bi-weekly American financial and business magazine.
 Forbes features articles on the Billionaires, Innovation, Leadership, Money, Consumer, and Industry topics.
 They also annually publish a list of the richest people in America, as well as lists that contain a variety of different categories, ranging from the best colleges to The World’s Most Powerful People.
 Its headquarters is located in Jersey City, NJ-USA.

 Scottish immigrant and financial journalist B.C.
 Forbes and his partner Walter Drey, founded the magazine in 1917.
 B.C.
 Forbes remained editor-in-chief until his death in 1954.
 After his death, his son Malcolm Stevenson Forbes became the publisher until his death in 1990.
 Currently, the Forbes chair and editor-in-chief is Steve Forbes, and its CEO is Mike Federle.
 The vice chairman and strategic adviser is Michael Perlis.